 Historic and contemporary artworks from artists, poets and authors will also show how London’s rivers have played an important role in the city’s imaginations.
 Previously unseen artefacts from excavations of the River Fleet and elsewhere hint at the diverse industrial, economic and religious roles these rivers have played over the centuries.

 The intriguing histories of the River Effra, Fleet, Neckinger, Lea, Wandle, Tyburn, Walbrook and Westbourne will all feature in the exhibition.
 Each river will highlight a broader theme such as poverty, industry, development, effluence, manipulation, activism, sacred association and restoration.

-With thanks to the Worshipful Company of Plumbers for their support.
+With thanks to The Worshipful Company of Plumbers and The Worshipful Company of Water Conservators and The Water Conservation Trust for their support.

 Discover our Secret Rivers events programme.

 Teachers – want to bring your class to Secret Rivers?
 Find out everything you need to plan your school visit.